 Apparently not because it’s a huge pleasure to report that Creed is truly fucking great and certainly the best movie to be set in the Rockyverse (as no one calls it) since the original by far.

-The secret is a rather impressive and seamless blend of the new and the familiar.
-The spectacularly named Adonis Johnson is an angry young man and he has every right to be as the late, godlike, boxing messiah Apollo Creed is his illegitimate baby-daddy who was right-crossed into Valhalla by Russian punch-tank Ivan Drago before he was born.
+The secret behind it’s success is a rather impressive and seamless blend of the new and the familiar; the spectacularly named Adonis Johnson is an angry young man and he has every right to be as the late, godlike, boxing messiah Apollo Creed is his illegitimate baby-daddy who was right-crossed into Valhalla by Russian punch-tank Ivan Drago before he was born.
 After a toubled couple of fight-filled adolescent years, he was adopted by Apollo’s wife in an act of selflessness.
 Fast forward a few years and “Donny” has a bright future in his office job but still has the rage, sneaking off to Mexico on the weekends to channel his self-taught boxing talents in unsanctioned slug-fests.
 He eventually on a whim quits his job, goes to Philadelphia (STILL looking like a bomb hit it) and seek out the man who was his late father’s friend in and out of the ring to train him.
 That man (obviously) is Rocky Balboa.

 Eventually, in true Rocky style, the two bond as he works his way up the ranks, trying not to get by on the late father’s name while balancing a burgeoning relationship with singer Bianca, but destiny is on the horizon.
 When the boxing community learns of Donny’s lineage and fast tracks him in line for a title shot he’s destined to follow in Apollo’s footsteps whether he’s ready or not but can he bottle that rage that still seethes within and can Rocky muscle through potentially the toughest fight of his life when he falls ill?